zedwei/webvoyager/src/webtrajectory/interpretor_prompt.md

  11. **Time** (Web page)
  12. **Party Size** (Web page)
  13. **Web Page Category** (Web page)
+  - The category of the web page by "[Current URL]"
   - Values: Homepage, Search result page, Detail page, Booking page
+  - ***Homepage***: The root domain (e.g., `opentable.com`).
+It features a horizontal list of restaurant cards displayed prominently in the middle.
+Avoid incorrectly tagging it as a Search result page, which typically displays a vertical list of restaurants.
+  - ***Search result page***: Identified by the path `/s`, it includes a vertical list of restaurant results.
+  - ***Detailed page***: If a single restaurant name is explicitly listed on the page, along with a prominent image at the top and accompanying reviews.
+  - ***Booking page***: If the path contains `/booking/` and the page content prompts the user to input contact information and includes a button to "complete reservation."
+  - Cross-check the page content and URL to validate the inferred category.
  14. **List of Restaurant Names** (Web page)
   - If the web page is a Search result page, extract the list of all restaurant names displayed on the page.
  15. **List of Available Time Slots** (Web page)